SteveGilham/altcover/README.md

 Coverage statistics are written to the file nominated by the `x|xmlReport=` parameter as instrumented assemblies are unloaded from an executing AppDomain, even if this is days or weeks later.
 In practice the instrumented assemblies should be deleted after the relevant testing has been run, and the report file will thus be freed up.

+[Known issue](https://github.com/SteveGilham/altcover/projects/3#card-6169040) with the `/a|attributeFilter=` parameter in the current codebase : there is no compensation for places where the compiler creates new methods under the covers.
+This means that constructs like lambdas, `yield return` and `async`/`await` will leave some code that is apparently excluded-by-attribute in the source actually included and instrumented because it falls in a different method (maybe even in a different type) in the compiled code.

 ## Building

 You will need Visual Studio VS2017 (Community Edition) v15.5 or later with F# language support.
 The NUnit3 Test Runner will simplify the basic in-IDE development cycle